About

 • CompTIA Secure Infrastructure Specialist

-Current institutional role AI Program Lead and Chair of the AI Committee - University of Nebraska College of Law
+Current institutional role AI Program Lead and Chair of the Staff AI Committee — University of Nebraska College of Law

 The boundary: I assess the container, not the contents